m-tedeschi/vim-btw/README.md

 <img src="assets/vim-btw-demo.png" alt="Vim BTW demo" height="400" width="200"/>

 ## Installation (macOS Sequoia 15.0.1)
 1. You will need the [deprecated Discord RPC library](https://github.com/discord/discord-rpc).
-Don't even stress homie.
+Don't even stress homie
 2. Set up a new Application in the [Discord Developer Portal](https://discord.com/developers/applications).
 Assign an icon (I recommend the Vim logo included in the assets folder) and copy the Application ID -- you will need it later
 3. Open `vim-btw.c` and modify the `APP_ID` to be your Application ID
 4. Compile with g++ on macOS Sequoia 15.0.1: